 We propose \fullmethod{}~(\method{}), an algorithm to discover environments without the need of human supervision. \method{} comes with batteries included, namely a recipe for hyper-parameter tuning and a formula to annotate all training and validation data.
-As we will show in~\cref{sec:experiments}, environments discovered by \method{} endow phase-2 DG algorithms with oracle performance.
+As we will show in~\cref{sec:experiments}, environments discovered by \method{} endow OOD generalization algorithms with oracle performance.

-The blueprint for phase-1 with \method{} is as follows. \method{} trains two twin label predictors, each holding-in one random half of the training data~(\cref{sec:twin}).
+The blueprint for \method{} is as follows. \method{} trains two twin classifiers, each holding-in one random half of the training data~(\cref{sec:twin}).
 During training, \method{} biases each twin to absorb spurious correlation by imitating confident held-out mistakes from their sibling~(\cref{sec:flips}). \method{} chooses hyper-parameters for the twins based on the number of imitated mistakes~(\cref{sec:ourparams}).
-Finally, and given the selected twins, \method{} employs a simple ``cross-mistake'' formula to discover environment annotations for all of the training and validation examples~(\cref{sec:crossmistake}). \Cref{alg:xrm} serves as a companion to the descriptions below; \cref{app:code} contains a real PyTorch implementation.
-The runtime of phase-1 with \method{} is akin to one ERM baseline on the training data.
+Finally, and given the selected twins, \method{} employs a simple ``cross-mistake'' formula to discover environment annotations for all of the training and validation examples~(\cref{sec:crossmistake}). \Cref{alg:xrm} serves as a companion to the descriptions below; \cref{app:code} contains a PyTorch implementation.
+The runtime of \method{} is akin to one ERM baseline on the training data.

-\subsection{Twin setup, holding-out of data}
+\subsection{Twin Setup, Holding-out of Data}

-We start by initializing two twin label predictors $f^a$ and $f^b$.
-Without loss of generality, let these predictors return softmax probability vectors over the $n_\text{classes}$ classes in the training data.
+We start by initializing two twin classifiers $f^a$ and $f^b$.
+Without loss of generality, let these classifiers return softmax probability vectors over the $n_\text{classes}$ classes in the training data.
 We split our training dataset $\{(x_i, y_i)\}_{i=1}^n$ in two random halves.
 Formally, we construct a pair of training assignment vectors with entries $m^a_i \sim \text{Bernoulli}(\frac{1}{2})$ and $m^b_i = 1 - m^a_i$, for all $i = 1, \ldots, n$.
-For predictor $f^a$, examples with $m^a_i = 1$ are ``held-in'' and examples with $m^a_i = 0$ are ``held-out''; similarly for $f^b$.
-Therefore, we will train predictor $f^a$ on training examples where $m^a_i = 1$, and similarly for predictor $f^b$.
-Before learning starts, we calibrate the softmax temperature of the twins via Platt scaling~\citep{calibration}.
+For classifier $f^a$, examples with $m^a_i = 1$ are ``held-in'' and examples with $m^a_i = 0$ are ``held-out''; similarly for $f^b$.
+Therefore, we will train classifier $f^a$ on training examples where $m^a_i = 1$, and similarly for classifier $f^b$.
 See~\cref{app:code} for implementation details.